People eat at restaurants for many reasons:

 Charles wanted to apply this psychology lesson to his own life.
 So every time he felt the urge to buy a cookie, he jotted down some notes:

 Time: 3:36 pm

 Other People: None

 Preceding Action: Sending Email

-He continued taking these notes daily, until he saw a pattern.
+He continued taking notes daily until he saw a pattern.
 Four out of five of these factors fluctuated.
 Only one stayed constant – the time of day.